 No, Jacob, you are not a weakling.
-To resist all that pressure to kill that Nazi took incredible strength and courage.
-You were brilliant.
+Not to shoot that Nazi took incredible strength and courage.
+You were brilliant, humane and strong.
 The people inside there saw it.
 They will listen to you because they know you're strong. (pause) I want to tell you something.